 Ability to Pay (ATP) Information - A financial affidavit can be submitted to document a responsible party's inability to pay for the costs associated with ATRP or PCPP eligible sites.

-Conditional Closure Agreement (CCA) Program
+Conditional Closure Agreement (CCA) for Alternative Contractor Assignment

 Allows the owner to recommend an Agency Term Contractor to conduct cleanup activities at an eligible site (with Early Detection Incentive Program under Section 376.3071(10), F.S., Petroleum Liability and Restoration Insurance Program under Section 376.3072.
 F.S., Abandoned Tank Restoration Program under Section 376.305(6), F.S., or Innocent Victim Petroleum Storage System Restoration Program under Section 376.30715, F.S., eligibility), if the owner qualifies and records a Declaration of Interim Restrictive Covenant and agrees to a conditional closure.